 Having made the decision to go crazy and add a fair few extras (5 to be precise), I really wasn’t sure if I may have overdone things.
 Heck, I wasn’t even sure it would all hold together.

 But it’s good news all around.
-These Rocky Road Rice Krispie Treats do stick together just like regular Krispie Treats.
+These loaded chocolate krispie treats do stick together just like regular Krispie Treats.
 Even the topping of mini marshmallows politely stays put.

 Tastewise, the nuts and the coconut add a savoury edge to the blend, which tempers the sweetness of the other ingredients beautifully.
 The shortbread adds a delicious crunch to the mix and those dried cherries add a nifty little burst of zingy, fruity freshness.

-These Rocky Road Rice Krispie Treats are simple to make and incredibly fun.
+These chocolate krispie treats are simple to make and incredibly fun.
 They’ve even passed the ultimate test in my house – my husband’s taste buds.
 My man is not a massive chocolate fan.
 He leans more towards caramel and fruity flavours.
 And have I mentioned that he can be extremely critical?
 Some people have been known to call him picky.
 This means that whenever I want his opinion on something chocolatey, it really has to impress to get his seal of approval.

 And now I rest my case.